uc-vision/taichi-splatting/BENCHMARK.md

 ### Invididual benchmarks

-A chart showing the berformance on one of the individual benchmarks, and the variation across scenes:
+A chart showing the performance on one of the individual benchmarks, and the variation across scenes:

 <img src="benchmarks/4090-2048px.png" width="100%">